AmrDabour/ansible-project/control_server_files/README.md

-# Ansible Deployment for Note-Taking Web App
+# Ansible Role Deployment for Note-Taking Web App

-This directory contains Ansible configuration files to deploy a note-taking web application on AWS EC2.
+This directory contains Ansible configuration files and a **role** to deploy a note-taking web application on AWS EC2.

 ## Files Structure
 ```